Originally Published February 26, 2019

 The App has plenty of other valuable information – a list of all the products in your workplace that can cause cancer or information for first aid responders.

 A structured, simple and efficient way to gather hazard information and identify protective actions makes your organization safer.

-This is the fifth of six blogs that talk about Chemical Risk Management and how any organization can make dramatic improvements in chemical safety with the same or less effort than you are spending today complying with WHMIS.
+This is the fifth of six blogs that talk about Chemical Risk Management and how any organization can make dramatic improvements in chemical safety with the same or less effort than you are spending today just keeping your WHMIS binder up-to-date.
 These blogs will cover the following topics:

 5. Digital Technology and Chemical Risk Management